 ABOUT THE FOUNDER

-Juliette Pelletier is the Founder & Director of Juliette Solutions LLC and has over twenty years of experience working extensively for non-profits and in the arts, development/fundraising, events logistics and planning, marketing and public relations, audience development and exhibition coordination.
+Juliette Pelletier is the Founder & Director of Juliette Solutions based in New York City.
+She has 20 years of experience working extensively for non-profits and in the arts in development/fundraising, events logistics and planning, marketing and public relations, audience development, and exhibition coordination.

-In 2006, Juliette founded her first company, Reflect-Arts, Inc. working with artists, arts organizations, and not-for-profits dedicated to creating events to give artists opportunities to exhibit, showcase performers, increase the venues’ visibility, fundraise and develop audiences.
+In 2006, Juliette founded her first company, Reflect-Arts, Inc. dedicated to working with artists, arts organizations, and not-for-profits, and services tailored to create events to give artists opportunities to exhibit, showcase performers, increase the venues’ visibility, fundraise and develop audiences.
 From 2006-2013, Reflect-arts, Inc. exhibited over 200 artists in collaboration with galleries and not-for-profit art spaces globally.
-During this time she also worked as an independent consultant for a variety of organizations including Asian American Business Development Center as Gala Coordinator for their annual '50 Outstanding Asian Americans in Business'; the Fundación Amistad with presentations, grants applications and strategies to promote cultural exchange between Cuba and the US; The Asian Cultural Center, where I curated a thematic International exhibition, facilitating all aspects of a grand opening event; The Children’s Museum of Manhattan as the Fall Benefit Coordinator; WNYC Radio as the interim Manager of Patron Programs; and The Institute of Chinese Culture & Arts coordinating their ‘2008 Asian Film & Television Festival’ where she was successful in attaining a substantive grant from the New York State Senate/Parks & Recreation Department.
+During this time she also worked as an independent consultant for a variety of organizations including Asian American Business Development Center as Gala Coordinator for their annual '50 Outstanding Asian Americans in Business'; the Fundación Amistad developing presentations, grants applications and strategies to promote cultural exchange between Cuba and the US; The Asian Cultural Center, where Juliette curated a thematic International exhibition, facilitating all aspects of a grand opening event; The Children’s Museum of Manhattan as the Fall Benefit Coordinator; WNYC Radio as the interim Manager of Patron Programs; and The Institute of Chinese Culture & Arts coordinating their ‘2008 Asian Film & Television Festival’ where she was successful in attaining a substantive grant from the New York State Senate/Parks & Recreation Department.

-From 2002 to 2007, Juliette was the Membership, Development & Special Events Manager at The American Numismatic Society, and spearhead a variety of innovative fundraising and public relations activities including all aspects of the Annual Gala event, fundraising auctions, conferences, and lectures.
+From 2002 to 2007, Juliette was the Membership, Development & Special Events Manager at The American Numismatic Society, and spearheaded a variety of innovative fundraising and public relations activities including all aspects of the Annual Gala event, fundraising auctions, conferences, and lectures.
 Juliette also worked at Arts International as Program Coordinator, and artnet.com as Production Editor upon her move to New York in 1999.

-Juliette is also an artist who has exhibited her work Internationally and was one of four invited US Artists in Residence at Sichuan University in Chengdu, China in 2010, she studied at Parsons School of Design and the Ecole Nationale Supérieure des Beaux-Arts in Paris, France.
-Juliette is a Canadian/American based in the South Bronx, NY and grew up Internationally, living in 8 countries spanning 5 continents.
-You can view some of her artwork at www.juliettepelletier.com
+Juliette is also an actively exhibiting artist who has shown internationally and was one of four invited US Artists in Residence at Sichuan University in Chengdu, China in 2010.
+She studied at Parsons School of Design and the Ecole Nationale Supérieure des Beaux-Arts in Paris, France.
+Juliette is a Canadian/American based in the South Bronx, NY and grew up internationally, living in 8 countries spanning 5 continents.